stephane-segning/webpack-play/README.md

 **2. EnvironmentPlugin:**

 * **Purpose:** Defines environment variables that can be accessed within the application code.
 The EnvironmentPlugin is shorthand for using the DefinePlugin on process.env keys.
+* **Installation:**
+    This is a built-in plugin for Webpack, so no additional installation is required.
+* **Benefits:**
+    - Ensures the correct configuration for different environments (such as development, production).
 * **Configuration:**
     ```js
     webpack.config.js